Asian Noodle Salad

 - It’s a refreshing salad making it a perfect choice for a hot day or whenever you need a satisfying but light meal.

-- Ideal for meal prep since it stays fresh for up to 5 days.
-You can even build it in jars for easy transport.
+- Ideal for meal prep since it stays fresh for up to 4 days.
+You can even build it in jars for easy transport to a picnic or potluck.

 - Nutrient-rich, since it is packed with nutritious ingredients like edamame, bell pepper and carrots.